 The orchard is about 30ft by 100ft south/north oriented.
 (Or about 9m by 30 meters.)

 How to get there:

-On foot: Coming from Kingsham Road/ Kingsham Avenue; look for the footpath sign heading south off Kingsham Avenue/ Kingsham Road junction by the phone box.
+Coming from Kingsham Road/ Kingsham Avenue; look for the overgrown footpath sign heading south off Kingsham Avenue/ Kingsham Road junction opposite the railings.
 The purple sign for the Coop Funeral service shop across the Kingsham Rd is another local landmark.

 Take this footpath, or twitten, and walk towards the bypass traffic noise.
 You'll be following the eastern boundary of the High School which leads south to the A27 bypass.

 The orchard is about 150m straight along the twitten on the left, not the first cultivated area, nor the left turning to Bramber Rd, but the second fenced space on the left.
 You'll know you've arrived when you see the winding path between the trees.